 In a recent interview, KUSA Colorado interviewer Brandon Rittiman asks former Rep. Tom Tancredo (thinking

-He disputes that characterization, so we went over a few headlines and quotes from VDARE’s website such as “Baylor Football’s Black Rape Culture” and “Saboteurs Even In The Border Patrol–Are They Hispanic?” and “Do We Need More Hispanics?” — a VDARE article that argues we don’t in part because “Hispanics who manage to stay in school do as poorly as blacks.”
+[W]hy he’s so vocal in his support of VDARE, a group that acts as a platform for white supremacists.He disputes that characterization, so we went over a few headlines and quotes from VDARE’s website such as “Baylor Football’s Black Rape Culture” and “Saboteurs Even In The Border Patrol–Are They Hispanic?” and “Do We Need More Hispanics?” — a VDARE article that argues we don’t in part because “Hispanics who manage to stay in school do as poorly as blacks.”
 [Links very much added by me]Balance of Power: Tancredo for governor?By Brandon Rittiman, KUSA, September 17, 2017

 ] is more enterprising than most reporters—he actually read our site, doing a site search, he says in the interview, for words like “white” or “black.”
 Most reporters just copy and paste

 The three articles Rittiman names, but doesn’t link to on the KUSA site are